-The amendments of the Law on Postal Service were prepared at the beginning of 2018, introducing new obligations for postal service providers to identify senders and receivers of packages.
+The amendments of the Law on Postal Service enacted in 2019, introduced new obligations for postal service providers to identify senders and receivers of packages.
 This aids the fight against illegal online traders and will help in engendering trust in e-commerce and lowering user resistance.

-The Ministry of Trade, Tourism and Telecommunications (MTTT) enacted a new Law on Trade and amendments to the Law on E-commerce that came into force July 2019.
-These regulate online B2C sale in detail, precisely define web-shops and e-commerce platforms, enable innovative pricing models, identify e-commerce business models (like drop-shipping), recognize initiatives for raise of trust in e-commerce (e-commerce trust-mark programs), clearly define legal obligations of e-traders, introduce more efficient instruments for market inspection in order to deal better with illegal electronic commerce and further and better facilitate electronic commerce in Serbia (such as through “mystery shoppers”), etc.
+In 2019, the Ministry of Trade, Tourism and Telecommunications (MTTT) enacted a new Law on Trade and amendments to the Law on E-commerce, regulating online business-to-consumer sales in detail, precisely defining web-shops and e-commerce platforms, enabling innovative pricing models, identifying e-commerce business models (like drop-shipping), recognizing initiatives for raise of trust in e-commerce (e-commerce trust-mark programs), clearly defining legal obligations of e-traders, introducing more efficient instruments for market inspection and deal better with illegal electronic commerce and further and better facilitate electronic commerce in Serbia (such as through “mystery shoppers”), etc.

 While Serbia is not yet an EU member, it is a member of the World Intellectual Property Organization (WIPO) and has some effective enforcement instruments in the field of IPR protection.

 The Serbian Customs Administration inspects packages arriving from foreign online retailers and holds IPR-infringing goods.
 To protect consumers from fake drugs sold over the internet, the government has prohibited the online sale of medications that are available only by prescription in Serbia.